cea-trust-platform/trust-code/README.md

     $> ./configure -help

-If you want to minimize the build, you can set the variable OPTIONS="-disable-optionals"
+Warning: Check carefully the MPI version you want to use for parallel computing before installing the code, especially onto a HPC cluster.
+Run the following command, mpicxx should be found into the bin directory of the MPI version you plan to use:
+    $> type mpicxx

 ### **Second method**